shaedrich/docs/authentication.md

 <a name="automatic-password-rehashing"></a>
 ## Automatic Password Rehashing

 Laravel's default password hashing algorithm is bcrypt.
-The "work factor" for bcrypt hashes can be adjusted via your application's `config/hashing.php` configuration file or the `BCRYPT_ROUNDS` environment variable.
+The "work factor" for bcrypt hashes can be adjusted via your application's `hashing` configuration file or the `BCRYPT_ROUNDS` environment variable.

 Typically, the bcrypt work factor should be increased over time as CPU / GPU processing power increases.
 If you increase the bcrypt work factor for your application, Laravel will gracefully and automatically rehash user passwords as users authenticate with your application via Laravel's starter kits or when you [manually authenticate users](#authenticating-users) via the `attempt` method.